A critical review of recent GAIA wide binary gravity tests: Recent results reporting a preference for Newtonian models in the low acceleration regime

-Banik et al. (2024) use a medium-sized sample of 8,611 {\it Gaia} wide binaries within 250 pc from the Sun with $2000<(s_{2D}/au)<30,000$, to attempt a test of gravity in this separation range.
+In B24 the authors of PS23 colaborate in a further wide binary gravity test, using this time the latest {\it Gaia} DR3.
+Using a medium-sized sample of 8,611 wide binaries within 250 pc from the Sun with $2000<(s_{2D}/au)<30,000$, to attempt a test of gravity in this separation range.
+Binaries were required to have velocities along the line of sight only for one component, rather than both, as in H22, H23 and H24.
 Careful mass inferences are included, together with detailed error propagation on the reported {\it Gaia} parameters to yield both rigorous $\tilde{v}$ and $s_{2D}$ values for the wide binaries studied, and accurate 1$\sigma$ errors on the dimensionless $\tilde{v}$ data to be used, $\sigma_{\tilde{v}}$.
-These $\tilde{v}$ errors are then used to define the sample, which is selected to have relatively high quality data, with final $1\sigma$ errors on the $\tilde{v}$ values which are restricted to being below 0.1 max (1, $\tilde{v}$/2). i.e. for small values of $\tilde{v}$ a fixed upper bound of 0.1 in the error is imposed, while for large values of $\tilde{v}$ the upper limit is introduced on the resulting signal-to-noise ratios on this quantity.
+These $\tilde{v}$ errors are then used to define the sample, which is selected to have good quality data, with final $1\sigma$ errors on the $\tilde{v}$ values which are restricted to being below 0.1 max (1, $\tilde{v}$/2). i.e. for small values of $\tilde{v}$ a fixed upper bound of 0.1 in the error is imposed, while for large values of $\tilde{v}$ the upper limit is introduced on the resulting signal-to-noise ratios on this quantity.
 The above choices are motivated by the critical nature of the $0<\tilde{v}<2$ region in discriminating between Newtonian and MOND scenarios, and ensure that the error on the $\tilde{v}$ values used is at most equal to the difference of 20\% expected between a Newtonian and a MOND model near the peak of the $\tilde{v}$ distribution, which occurs at close to $\tilde{v}=0.5$.
+As a result, measurement errors in B24 can be expected to broaden the distribution from 0.5 to $\sqrt(0.5^2 + 0.1^2) = 0.51$, which represents only one tenth of the 20\% shift that is expected in MOND.
+The broadening of the peak will hence be minor, although as we shall see, the variance due to this errors will prove to be a dominant effect, which was ignored in B24.